 Born in Thailand by Chinese immigrants, American designer Phillip Lim has become synonymous with his accessible youthful everyday with a playful twist.
 He quickly gained critical and commercial success with his way of combining dressy and casual without ever compromising comfort or substance.
 Lim creates for the active woman with style, confidence and sportiveness.

 The french fashion house was founded by spaniard Cristobal Balenciaga in 1918 and was immedeatly recognised as one of the world’s most influential designers.
-Under the current creative direction of self-thought designer Nicolas Ghesquiere, Balenciaga has regained the hype that surrounded the brand at the very beginning when Christian Dior described Balenciaga as ”the master of us all”.
-Ghesquire has become greatly appriciated for his signature futuristic designs and technical feeling mixed with a great understanding of fabrics and style.
+Under the current creative direction of wonder child Alexander Wang, Balenciaga has taken a new turn into the polished yet sporty world of Mr Wang.
+Ever since Christian Dior described Balenciaga as ”the master of us all”, Balenciaga has provided us with iconic handbags, beautiful separates and an air of parisian chic.

 French fashion label Chloé, founded by Gaby Aghion in revolt of the haute couture in 1952 stands for easy glamour and sophistication.
 As the clean and minimalistic style of Chloé conquered the world, the expression of Prêt-à-Porter was born.
 Famous designers such as Karl Lagerfield, Stella McCartney and Pheobe Philo has all charmed the world of fashion for the house of Chloé.
 Current Creative Director Clare Waight Keller is giving us a pretty and feminine Chloé woman with a slight nomadic spirit.